-I am a PhD candidate at Boston University in the Electrical and Computer Engineering Department, working
+I am a PhD candidate at Boston University in the Electrical and Computer Engineering Department, working at the Robomorphic Computing Lab, advised by Prof. Sabrina Neuman.

 My research focuses on designing hardware accelerators for robotics applications in order to maximize performance and minimize power consumption.
+I am interested in computer architecture, robotics actuation and controls, and design exploration.

 MS in Computer Engineering, -